Music Player Daemon: Clients

 MPD has a variety of front-ends which communicate with the server using a custom protocol over a TCP connection.
 Clients usually implement different types of interfaces.

 Simple clients can script the mpc program to issue commands to the server.
 Some clients provide an HTML or AJAX user interface and can be located on the same computer as the server, requiring only a browser be installed on the client machine.

-Libraries exist to interface with MPD from many programming languages, including C, Python, Ruby, Perl, Lua and Haskell. libmpdee is an Emacs Lisp library allowing MPD to be controlled from Emacs.